Storm Thorgerson

 Storm Elvin Thorgerson (28 February 1944 – 18 April 2013) was an English art director and music video director.
-He is best known for closely working with the group Pink Floyd through most of their career, and also created album or other art for Led Zeppelin, Muse, Phish, Black Sabbath, 10cc, the Alan Parsons Project, the Mars Volta, Catherine Wheel and the Cranberries.
+He is best known for closely working with the group Pink Floyd through most of their career, and also created album or other art for 10cc, the Alan Parsons Project, Black Sabbath, Catherine Wheel, the Cranberries, Led Zeppelin, the Mars Volta, Muse, and Phish.

 Early life

 Thorgerson, who was of Norwegian descent, was born in Potters Bar, Middlesex (now part of Hertfordshire).
 He attended Summerhill School, Brunswick Primary School in Cambridge, and the Cambridgeshire High School for Boys with Pink Floyd founders Syd Barrett, who was in the year below him, and Roger Waters, who was in the year above him.
 Thorgerson and Waters played rugby together at school, while Thorgerson's mother Vanji and Waters' mother Mary were close friends.
 He studied English and Philosophy at the University of Leicester, graduating with a Bachelor of Arts degree with Honours, before studying Film and Television at the Royal College of Art, where he graduated with a Master of Arts degree.

 He was a teenage friend of Pink Floyd guitarist David Gilmour and best man at Gilmour's wedding to Polly Samson in 1994.